New and used

 Kentucky Derby stores, the U.S. Open tennis store, Mastercharge, 4-H and many more.
 You can

 almost always find these exclusives on the secondary market, but most were available at

 lower cost directly from the original seller when they first came out.

 - More than 90% of our Ty collection came from eBay.
 For better or worse, eBay currently hosts the largest selection of Ty

 collectibles available for auction or sale.
 That doesn't make eBay the best, it just makes

 eBay the largest source.
 We have a separate section with suggestions and warnings for shopping on eBay.

-- We tend to avoid specialized online stores with retired Ty products because most of
+- We tend to avoid specialty online stores that sell retired Ty products because most of

 them (in our opinion) charge unreasonably high prices.
 We have occasionally bought from an